Poop Eating – Coprophagia

 How To Stop A Dog From Eating Poop

 How to stop a dog from eating poop and how to treat coprophagia varies from dog to dog and with the environment.
-However, what remains the same are that whatever solution you employ to stop a dog’s poop eating, you must always practice management.
+However, what remains the same is that whatever solution you employ to stop a dog’s poop eating, you must always practice management.

 In addition, regardless of the behavior, with any behavior modification protocol or applied behavior analysis functional assessment we start with management (AKA, the antecedent arrangement).